Halle-Astra/MyPacks/README.md

 # MyPacks
 ## sqlcl.py
-This file got from SDSS DR8 and adapted it for Python 3.
+Got this file from SDSS DR8 and adapted it for Python 3.
 ## spider\_set.py
 This file is a set of the functions in my spider program.
 ### spider\_WISeREP
 	Get data from WISeREP by this spider script.